muratkeremozcan/cctdd/ch20-TheBoys-redux-api/prerequisite.md

 ### Mirror the components

 We are creating 3 components for boys, mirroring heroes group as they are.
+We also have to update some of the base components.

+For `ListHeader` only the type changes for `title`.

 ```tsx
 // src/components/ListHeader.tsx